Design and craftsmanship

 blue-white-kitchen.jpg

-This blue and white kitchen has a mix closed cabinetry, glass cabinetry, and open (adjustable) shelving for glassware and bottles.
+This blue and white kitchen has a mix of closed cabinetry, glass cabinetry, and open, adjustable shelving for glassware.

 blue-and-glass-kitchen-cabinetry.jpg